behzadrigi/deliverable-arbitration-suite/CONTRACTS.md

   a positive payment and a non-empty spec.
 - `submit_deliverable` can only be called once, and only by the address registered as the worker at creation time.
-- `evaluate_deliverable` can only run once per agreement; a rejected or accepted agreement cannot be re-evaluated to "shop" for a different outcome.
+- `evaluate_deliverable` can only run once per agreement (it requires status SUBMITTED); a decided agreement cannot be re-evaluated to "shop" for a different outcome.
-- No state transition to ACCEPTED, REJECTED, or PARTIAL happens without validator consensus on the decision field, and the decision/percentage combination is enforced rather than trusted.
+- The decision/percent combination is enforced by every validator independently before it can ever be compared, and again at the point of state mutation, not merely trusted from the leader.
-- `release_funds` can only move funds once per agreement, guarded by a `settled` flag, so a settled agreement cannot be paid out twice.
+- `release_funds` can only move funds once per agreement, guarded by a `settled` flag.
-- `cancel_agreement` can only be called by the client, only while PENDING, and only before any deliverable evidence has been submitted, so a worker who has already submitted work cannot be cut out by a late cancellation.
+- `cancel_agreement` can only be called by the client, only while PENDING, so a worker who has already submitted work cannot be cut out by a late cancellation.
+- `propose_resolution` only accepts proposals from the registered client or worker on that specific agreement, only while status is SUBMITTED, and only settles the agreement once both proposals are byte-for-byte identical.

 ## EvidenceCorroboration